Rafi-hasmud/Covid-Portfolio-Project/README.md

 ### Part -2

-These SQL queries were used in the COVID-19 Portfolio Project to extract relevant data from the project's database.
-They were executed in Microsoft SQL Server Management Studio and were used to generate visualizations and insights about the COVID-19 pandemic.
+These SQL queries were used in the COVID-19 Portfolio Project for further deep analysis.
+They were also executed in Microsoft SQL Server Management Studio and were used to generate visualizations and insights about the COVID-19 pandemic.

 ```sql
 --Showing continent with highest death count per population